bhmdev/Building-Tracker-API-Repo/README.md

 This application is designed to track potential investment opportunities for commercial real estate investors.

-It's broken down by building type, cost, sqft, and date built.
+It's broken down by Building Type, Cost, Sq Ft, and Date built.

-The front end is hosted on [github pages] (https://github.com/bhmdev/Building-Tracker-FE), and the backend API is hosted on [heroku] (https://building-tracker-api.herokuapp.com/).
+The front end is hosted on [github pages](https://github.com/bhmdev/Building-Tracker-FE), and the backend API is hosted on [heroku](https://building-tracker-api.herokuapp.com/).

 **Technologies Used**
 <ol>